 Green tech, short for green technology, is a diverse set of innovations and practices aiming to promote sustainability and reduce environmental impacts.
 Also known as cleantech, its goal is to curb or reverse the effects of human activity on the planet through things like carbon emission reduction, electric alternatives or responsible waste disposal.

-One example of green tech in action is in vertical farming, an indoor, tech-assisted alternative to farming that produces crops in a stacked fashion as to reduce water use or the need for vast tracts of land.
-While combating air pollution with zero tailpipe emissions, electric cars are agitating conventional automotive companies to figure out how to stay competitive as more resources pour into longer-lasting batteries and implementing charging infrastructure.
+One example of green tech is vertical farming — an indoor, tech-assisted alternative to farming that produces crops in a stacked fashion to reduce water use and the need for vast tracts of land.
+While combating air pollution with zero tailpipe emissions, electric cars are agitating conventional automotive companies to figure out how to stay competitive as more resources pour into longer-lasting batteries and implementing charging infrastructure and techniques.

 8. 3D Printing